Containerize an application

 Start your container and specify the name of the image you just created:

-$ klee run -n testnet -d webapp
+$ klee run -n testnet -d webappUsing

-This also shows the ip address of the container that is needed for accessing the web application.
+klee lsc.
+This command shows the id and auto-generated name of your new container.
+It is also possible to verify that the container is running using the FreeBSD native tooljls:$ jls JID IP Address Hostname Path 6 10.13.37.1 /zroot/kleene/container/d23e37375ffdThis also shows the ip address of the container that is needed for accessing the web application.
 Note that the IP is shown because the container uses the

-network driver. -
+ipnetnetwork driver. -

 After a few seconds, open your web browser to http://10.13.37.1:3000.
 If you are not running the container locally you might need to access the app at another location or use a port forward etc. For example, using portforward with

-you should be able to access the web application on http://localhost:3000 instead. - Go ahead and add an item or two and see that it works as you expect.
+- Go ahead and add an item or two and see that it works as you expect.
 You can mark items as complete and remove items.
 Your frontend is successfully storing items in the backend.

 At this point, you should have a running todo list manager with a few items, all built by you.

 Note that our images and containers are just zfs datasets one the host.
-Use zfs list
+Use zfs list to get an overview of how Kleene

 stores its objects.